 Proposed methods

 This contribution reports the test results of EE2-2.6 wherein long-tap interpolation filters are applied on chroma components in motion compensation.
 The 6-tap filter coefficients in EE2-2.6c are shown in Table 1.
 A flag is signaled in SPS to indicate whether the 6-tap interpolation filter or the 4-tap chroma interpolation filter is used.
 Since the 6-tap filter is more efficient on low-resolution sequences, the original 4-tap chroma interpolation filter is applied for sequences in class A1/A2 while the proposed 6-tap interpolation filter is applied for sequences in other classes, configured by the encoder in the EE tests.

+Discrete cosine transform interpolation filter(DCT-IF) has proven to be an effective interpolation filter for motion compensation in H.265 and H.266.
+In this proposal, the 6-tap filter coefficients is also derived by using DCT-IF for chroma components:

+Dk=2Size∙cosπ∙k∙(2∙l-2∙Center+Size)2∙Size

+Wk=cosπ∙k∙2∙α-2∙Center+Size2∙Size ; W0=12 ; 1≤k≤Size-1

+Wkα=Wkα1+σ∙k2; σ≥0

+Filterlα=k=0Size-1Wkα∙Dlk

+Size=Mmin+Mmax-1

+Center=Mmin+Mmax2